8 Best IT CV Examples & Samples for Information Technology Jobs

 Why this CV works

-• One trick to curry favour with hiring managers is to tweak your CV’s skills section to mirror the job description.
-However, you can do more to swing the odds, such as using numbers to quantify your achievements and show them you made an impact at your previous places of work.
+• One trick to impress hiring managers is to tweak your CV’s skills section to mirror the job description.
+You can also make your IT CV irresistible by using numbers to quantify your achievements and show them you made an impact at your previous workplaces.

 Why this CV works